Activity Based Funding Guidelines

 Funding amount

-The support from ACM India for each activity funding will be limited to Rs.
-50,000 (Rs.Fifty Thousand only per activity).
+The support from ACM India for each activity funding will be limited to a maximum of Rs.
+50,000 (Rs.Fifty Thousand only) per activity.
 The costs will be reimbursed based on actual and approved expenses after the completion of the event.

 - Clear objective